 "Hut" arrived.
 And above all to be felt.
 Just one example: When your hands touch the lush leather steering wheel in this 1 Series, you suddenly realize what a haptic experience is.
 It goes without saying that, with very few exceptions, high-quality materials are used in the 1-seater interior.
 In the compact segment, too, hard plastic fantasy has long been a thing of the past.
 This applies to all premium manufacturers.

-That this BMW 120d is more than the surcharge sum of its extras alleviates the pain when adding the extras.
-After all, when you buy a BMW, you don't just buy an A-to-B car, but an automobile that is equipped with a high-tech diesel that shines in all of its criteria: torque, smoothness, emissions and fuel consumption.
+The fact that this BMW 120d is more than the surcharge sum of its extras alleviates the pain when adding up the extras.
+After all, when you buy a BMW, you don't just buy an A-to-B car, but an automobile that is equipped with a high-tech diesel that shines in every respect: torque, smoothness, emissions and fuel consumption.
 A car that makes long journeys on the motorway as pleasant as the morning drive to work.

 Sporty driving characteristics thanks to high-tech diesel

 The new 120d is an all-round success; it is quiet, extremely economical and yet highly dynamic.
 Expressed in numbers: 0 to 100 km / h in 7,3 seconds, top speed 231 km / h are values that are objectively remarkable.
 Although we are highly dynamic, our average consumption is between 4,8 and 5,5 liters of diesel.
 You can easily cover 1.000 and more kilometers with one tank of fuel.
 It is difficult to consider an e-mobile.
 At least if you never want to start journeys with the question in mind: Where can I charge?
 That will change in the long term, but the duration of the charging process will probably never match the refueling time at the diesel pump.
 It is time for us diesel fans to take to the streets ...
 Criticism of the diesel engine is completely wrong in view of this modern propellant.